Command line interfaces

 pyproject.toml

-file that allows you to run other scripts in your project from the terminal.
+file that allow you to run other scripts in your project from the terminal.

 Command line arguments

-If you have worked with Python for some time you are probably familiar with the argparse
+If you have experience with Python, you are likely familiar with the argparse

-to directly pass in additional arguments to your script in the terminal
+arguments directly to your script via the terminal.

 argparse

-is a very simple way of constructing what is called a command line interfaces.
+is a very simple way of constructing what is called a command line interface.
 However, one limitation of

 argparse

-is the possibility of easily defining an CLI with subcommands.
+is that it is not easy to define a CLI with subcommands.
 If we take git

 as an example, git